What’s Tmma Photography about?

 There are certain situations where specialist (and expensive) gear will make getting a good shot easier.
 For most of us, most us of the time the gear isn’t the limiting factor.
 Sure marketing departments tell you otherwise, but don’t believe them.
 The only time you really NEED to upgrade is if your equipment stops you getting the shot.
 If you WANT to get some gear fine……. but before going all magpie and getting that new shiny bit of kit think if a workshop or travel experience may be more beneficial.
 You might surprise yourself!

 The equipment I use for all the pictures on this site is quite modest.
-I prefer value for money so most of my gear is pre owned, with a combination of ‘older generation’ mirrorless and DSLR cameras.
+I prefer value for money so most of my gear is pre owned, with a combination of older generation crop sensor cameras both mirrorless and DSLR.
 Sometimes even my smartphone.
 A 24mp camera is more than enough for what I currently do.
 A lot of the shots on this site have been taken on 10 or 16mp cameras.
 Even my 14 year old 6mp Nikon D70 could still be good enough for website use.

 You don’t allow comments – why not?

 Because the comments inevitably fill up with spam – which may contain nasty viruses!
-I’m happy to deal with with queries via email, using the Contact Us form.
+I’m happy to deal with with queries via email here.

 Whatever equipment you use and subjects you shoot – enjoy yourself.
 It’s your journey.
 You decide.